 As well as our Privacy Promise, your privacy is protected by law.
 This section explains how that works.

 Data Protection law says that we are allowed to use personal information only if we have a proper reason to do so.
-This includes sharing it outside Lighthouse Group Plc.
-The law says we must have one or more of these reasons:
+This includes sharing it outside The Tavistock Partnership Ltd. The law says we must have one or more of these reasons:

 - To fulfil a contract we have with you, or

 - When it is our legal duty, or

 - When it is in our legitimate interest, or